 Off-the-shelf chat tools still make sense when the job is broad and low-risk — drafting, brainstorming, summarization, or basic assistance over a narrow content set.
 Simplicity matters when the workflow does not require persistent grounding or fine-grained access control.

 The mistake is assuming every internal knowledge problem belongs in that simpler category.
-RAG evaluation guidance treats retrieval quality, grounding, and answer relevance as separate things for a reason.
+RAG evaluation guidance (Microsoft, 2025) treats retrieval quality, grounding, and answer relevance as separate things for a reason.
 A smooth chat experience can still fail the knowledge job if the retrieved evidence is weak.

-The Three Decision Tests
+The Decision Tests

 Run three tests against the target workflow.